OfficeDev/Microsoft-Teams-Samples/samples/join-team-using-qr-code/nodejs/Readme.md

 ---
 page_type: sample
-description: This sample demos joining a team using QR code containing the team id.
+description: This sample demos a feature where you can join a team using QR code containing the team's id.
 products:
 - office-teams
 - office